-Brady acknowledges the important role that responsible gun owners play in our communities and especially in gun violence prevention.
+Brady acknowledges the important role that responsible gun owners play in our communities.
+Gun owners are an essential part of preventing gun violence.

-ACT to ensure you have or will obtain sufficient training and knowledge of the firearm(s) you intend to purchase before bringing one into your own home.
+- Obtain sufficient training and knowledge of the firearm(s) you intend to purchase before bringing one into your home.

-LEARN about the risk of family fire – a shooting involving an improperly stored or misused gun found in the home, resulting in death or injury – and the ways you can avoid it
+- Research the various gun storage options available to determine which is best suited for your household.
+Learn about how you can reduce the risk of family fire – a shooting involving an improperly stored or misused gun found in the home, resulting in death or injury.

 While buying a gun: